Navegantes Airport: History

 At the time of its foundation, Navegantes was a district of Itajaí.
 With its emancipation in 1961, it was necessary to adapt the airport name to its present form.
 This was done on December 30, 2002, by a presidential decree.

 Previously operated by Infraero, on April 7, 2021, CCR won a 30-year concession to operate the airport.
+On April 26, 2025, CCR was rebranded as Motiva.

+On November 18, 2025, the entire airports portfolio of Motiva was sold to the Mexican airport operator ASUR.
+Motiva will cease to operate airports.
+The transaction was completed on August 31, 2026.